OneGov/dev/README.md

     - libxml2
     - libxslt

-Those should be downlaoded and built automatically when you run buildout:
+Those should be downlaoded and built automatically when you run buildout.

+For that to work you need the python development files.
+On OSX those should be already installed if you installed Python 3 trough homebrew (which you should).

+On other POSIX platforms you might have to install them.
+On Ubuntu for example, you need to run:

+    sudo apt-get install python3-dev

+Having done all that, run buildout:

     git clone https://github.com/onegov/dev onegov
     cd onegov